 QuERI Research Associate

-Research Interest: Masculine female bodies in education spaces, LGBT college student development, LGBT educators, and LGBT issues in teacher preparation programs
+Research Interest: queer masculinities in education spaces, LGBT college student development, LGBT educators, and LGBT issues in teacher preparation programs

 Catherine is currently pursuing her Master’s Degree in Higher Education Administration at Syracuse University’s School of Education.
 Catherine received her B.A. in Economics and Political Science from Nazareth College in Rochester, N.Y.
 As an undergraduate, Catherine was involved in student activities and student government, as well as was a member of the Equestrian Team.
 Catherine hopes to work as a college administrator in student development after obtaining her Master’s Degree.

 Kimberly is a Spring 2012 graduate of the Syracuse University School of Education with a dual M.S. in Secondary English education and Inclusive Special Education.
 Kimberly received her B.A. in English Literature from James Madison University, with a focus on alternative genres and modern literature.
 Before returning to school to work on her M.A., Kimberly spent a year in schools working in special education classrooms in Hawaii.
 In Fall 2012, Kimberly will begin her teaching career as a special education teacher in South Carolina.

 QuERI Research Fellow 2009-2011

 Rebecca Johnson is a PhD candidate at Syracuse University in the Cultural Foundations of Education Department with a focus on education policy.